gfena/Y-STR-tools/README.md

 # Tools Repository

+If you use any of these scripts in a published analysis, please be sure to cite the article from which the scripts were derived:

+*unpublished data*

+Giacomo F. Ena

+Last updated: March 14, 2025

 # Index
 - csv2arp.rb | Tool to convert from raw STR data to Arlequin (arp) format
 - weightedrho_parallel | Updated version of weightedrho by F.Calafell https://github.com/fcalafell/weighted_rho; now works with flags and multithreading and accepts optional arguments